CharleneMills/Master-Notes/README.md

 ## Description
-Just my best notes from class inluding examples!
+Just some of my coding notes and my built examples!

 Making this public in case others find it useful as well.